 Weighting options include two optional trim pockets and also two zipped trim weight sections on the underside of the wing.
 When using the rig, I threaded my primary weighting directly onto the spine strap.

 Sidemount waist D-rings

 D-rings are supplied to facilitate proper trim on the waist harness.
 My preference is for low-profile D-rings and, again, it is little effort to swap these out with the supplied ‘regular size’ D-rings.
 I find that the low-profile D-rings enable me to reduce some of the cylinder swing/play.

 The supplied LPI hose is very long for attaching to the power inflator (which routes from below, as is my preference).
-Ideally, if using a left-side regulator with an 5th/end-port (highly recommended), you will only want a 23cm/9inch LPI hose.
-Without an end/5th-port regulator, the supplied hose will provide sufficient reach.
+Ideally, if using a left-side regulator with a 5th/end-port (highly recommended), you will only want a 23cm/9-inch LPI hose.
+However, without an end/5th-port regulator, the supplied hose will provide sufficient reach.

-See updated 18 month review here: Aquamundo Sidemount System Diver Review
+See my updated 18-month review here: Aquamundo Sidemount System Diver Review

 Interested to purchase, see retail details here: Aquamundo Sidemount System Retail